 In other nurturing campaigns, demonstrating success stories from similar clients is precisely what new customers need.

 Be willing and be patient.

-Find information answering any current or future questions your lead might present to you.
+Research and provide information answering any current or future questions your lead might present to you.
 This re-engagement tactic is extremely personal and resonates with buyers.

-Let them know you’re willing to work with them to get what they need.
+Let customers know you’re willing to work with them to get what they need.

 6. Encourage Action From Leads

 Like all marketing efforts, your lead nurturing strategy keeps prospects and existing customers engaged with your brand.